csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-137.md

 shes not military shes from

-it can stay buried, does it need to, it depends on what the [[People/Eberron/Burbanks|Burbanks]] asked us to do, she does believe that [[Cliff Burbank]] talks to us
+[[Colvia Ghul]] tells us it can stay buried, to which we ask if it needs to.
+She says it depends on what the [[People/Eberron/Burbanks|Burbanks]] asked us to do.
+She buys part of our cover that we're following orders and that [[Cliff Burbank]] talks to us

 if we believe that anyone in the [[Eberronian First Division]] would not be happy about this conversation and the [[Groups and Organizations/Burbanks|Burbanks]] or their people killed [[Burston Courtev]] then we should perhaps tell [[Colvia Ghul]] the full truth.